September 30, 2023

 Abbey Road album cover

-Recording 'Abbey Road' was not easy.
+Recording 'Abbey Road' was not an easy process.

 Paul McCartney and George Harrison in Abbey Road studios